Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Dungeons and Catacombs.md

 Sasha Jvliskova - Wife

-Webs as thick and pale as linen cover a shapely female form lying atop a marble slab in the center of this dusty, web-filled crypt.
+"Webs as thick and pale as linen cover a shapely female form lying atop a marble slab in the center of this dusty, web-filled crypt.
 You hear a voice issue from the darkness.

 "My love, have you come to set me free?"

-The woman rises, the shroud of webs clinging to her in a ghastly fashion.
+The woman rises, the shroud of webs clinging to her in a ghastly fashion."

-of bones.

 This vampire spawn is an old wife of Strahd's.
 Once she realizes that the characters aren't her husband, Sa­ sha tears away her web shroud like an _unloved wedding dress and attacks.